eyewire2/flatone/README.md

     └── strat_profile.png
 ```

-You can overwrite a certain step by using `--overwrite-*`.
-For now there aren't a lot of things to be tuned, except switching between different conformal maps (e.g. `--overwrite-profile --mapping j1`; default we use `j2` which is much faster but slightly less accurate); or using a different z-extends for the stratification profile in `strat_profile.png` (e.g. `--overwrite-profile --z-profile-extends -30 50`).
+`flatone` currently supports a handful (but very limited) of customization:

+- `--overwrite-*` flags redo individual steps;
+- switch the conformal map with `--mapping j1` (default `j2`: much faster, but slightly less accurate);
+- change the z-extends for the stratification profile, e.g.: `flatone SEG_ID --overwrite-profile --z-profile-extends -30 50`

 Run `flatone -h` for more options.